windy32/algts/doc/tutorial/conceptual-overview.rst

     emulator.setParam("RxRate", "2000kbps");
     emulator.commit();

-We create a basic emulator, sets the downstream rate and upstream rate of ISP's shaper queues, and finally commit settings.
+We create a basic emulator, sets the downstream rate and upstream rate of ISP's shapers, and finally commit settings.

 A concrete emulator class represents a solution based on some certain implemenation details.
 The basic emulator supports only two properties: **TxRate** and **RxRate**.